Receive updates on our range of cultural tours and music festivals via email:

 Our contract with you.
 From the time we receive your signed booking form and initial payment, a contract exists between you and Martin Randall Travel Ltd.

 It is a requirement of booking that you have adequate holiday insurance.
-Cover for medical treatment, repatriation, loss of property and cancellation charges must be included.
-Insurance can be obtained from most insurance companies, banks, travel agencies and (in the UK) many retail outlets including post offices.
+Full cover for medical treatment, including for your medical conditions, repatriation, loss of property and cancellation charges must be included.
+Insurance can be obtained from most insurance companies, banks, travel agencies and (in the UK) many retail outlets including Post Offices.

 Passports and visas